-Born to a military family, with roots in rural Kentucky, l spent my childhood moving, always moving--from California to Alaska to D.C. to Las Vegas, from Kentucky to Florida to Colorado--to name a few!
-I received a BA in Theatre from the University of Colorado in Boulder, took additional training in acting at the Lee Strasberg Theatre Institute in Los Angeles, and ultimately earned an MFA in Dramatic Writing from New York University’s Tisch School of the Arts, years later.
+Born to a military family, with roots in rural Kentucky, l spent my childhood moving--from California to Alaska to D.C. to Las Vegas, from Kentucky to Florida to Colorado--to name a few.
+I received a BA in Theatre from the University of Colorado in Boulder, took additional training at the Lee Strasberg Theatre Institute in Los Angeles, and earned an MFA in Dramatic Writing from New York University’s Tisch School of the Arts.

-My earliest work was as a playwright, singer (and actor).
-While having early plays produced, I sang in musicals, an acapella jazz group, coffee houses, cabarets and bars.
-I later went on to make some twenty albums with new age and world musicians like Peter Kater, R. Carlos Nakai, and Nawang Khechog, as well as Skeleton Woman and Pagan Saints as Flesh and Bone.
+My earliest work was as a playwright, singer and actor.
+While having early plays produced, I sang in musicals, an acapella jazz group, coffee houses, and cabarets and later recorded numerous albums with new age, world and contemporary instrumental musicians like Peter Kater, R. Carlos Nakai, David Darling, and Nawang Khechog, as well as albums Skeleton Woman and Pagan Saints with my co-founded group Flesh and Bone.
 (See Music link above for links.)

 Through much of the what came before, I was writing fiction.
 My novel The Life List of Adrian Mandrick will be published in April of 2018 by Touchstone Books (Simon & Schuster) thanks to my wonderful editor Lara Blackman and equally wonderful agent Tim Wojcik of Levine Greenberg Rostan Literary Agency.
 The audiobook was released by Recorded Books with the amazing David Aaron Baker narrating.
 And the paperback was released in February, 2019 by Atria Books (Simon & Schuster) with editor Isabella Betita.
 (See Novel link for a closer look.)
 I'm working on a second novel now.

 Chris White playwright Chris White screenwri aut